 Part B:

-B1: Facilitate a webinar on the Toolkit.
+B1: Facilitate a webinar on the Toolkit

 The consultant is responsible for ensuring that all materials are reviewed and available prior to the webinar, including:

 Presentations with talking points

 Discussion guide

 Methodology for how to carry out the webinar – e.g. have a plan for how potential group work is going to take place, have a plan for how to manage questions etc. during the webinar, adjust training based on type of participants during the webinar (if the webinar is taking place during Covid-19 restrictions, then it is likely that only Programme Managers and higher level staff will be able to participate)